 By 2023, more than 300,000 objects will have moved to this sector-leading facility from their current home at Blythe House in west London, which we share with the British Museum and the Victoria & Albert Museum.
 A further 20,000 large objects already stored at the National Collections Centre will also be given a new home in the facility.

-Between April 2019 and December 2022, while our ambitious project is underway, we will be unable to lend any objects currently stored at Blythe House or the National Collections Centre unless the following conditions are met:
+Between April 2019 and December 2022, while our ambitious project is underway, we will be unable to lend any objects currently stored at Blythe House or the National Collections Centre unless the the loan has already been agreed.

 We will also be unable to provide access for researchers to items in our stores during this time.